wintercounter/ccss/web/docs/getting-started/basic-usage.md

 `
 ```

-Or you can use it within your existing CSS-in-JS solution:
+Or you can compose it within your existing CSS-in-JS solution, the same way as `styled-system`:

 ```js
 const MyContent = styled.div`